vtsigelnikov/developer-roadmap/skills/python/beginner.md

 - Classes
 - Modules
 - Packages
+- Package managers
 - Input and Output
+- Reading and Writing Files
 - Errors and Exceptions
-- Package managers
 - Testing

 #### Some of the sections listed above can be found on https://docs.python.org/3.11